Yesteryears April 15 2021

 Died: Mrs. Edith Ingles, Gering pioneer; W.W.
 Plaster, Gering; Mary Virginia, two-year-old daughter of Mr. and Mrs. L.M.
 Evans of Gering; Oscar P. Yeager, first CB&Q agent at Scottsbluff, in Boulder, Colorado.

-Don Sands was named manager of a branch of the Masekt Auto supply opening in Casper.
+Don Sands was named manager of a branch of the Masek Auto supply opening in Casper.

 Vernon Banta named president of Gering fire department.